Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 Ciro & Sal’s – A Provincetown institution for over 70 years.
 Focusing on delicious homemade Italian specialties.
 Dine in either their cave-like atmospheric dining room or their romantic backyard courtyard with views up to Aerie House.
 Ciro & Sal’s has been re-born under it’s current owner and is one of Steve and Dave’s favorites.

 Crown & Anchor – The new home of Provincetown Brewing Co.
-More info to follow.
+Pub menu in lively setting overlooking Commercial Street.

 Fanizzi’s – A local’s year-round favorite, Fanizzi’s offers a broad, eclectic menu with something for everyone.
 The warm, comfortable dining room and lively bar abuts the crashing waves of the bay, creating a feeling of being on a ship.
 The large portions ensures you will not leave hungry.